DESIGNING FIRE RISK OUT OF BUILDINGS

 The fire classification of our glasswool products removes any uncertainty for specifiers and designers about the fire performance and associated dangers with system variability.

-In 2020, Knauf Insulation will open a new manufacturing facility in Malaysia; it will be the only plant supplying Australia, that produces only non-combustible glasswool.
 Choosing non-combustible fire rated insulation glasswool from Knauf Insulation will give specifiers, designers, architects and building occupants complete confidence and peace of mind that the fireproof insulation will minimise the risk of fire and its spread should it occur, as well as maximise the structure’s stability and the ability of occupants to escape unharmed.

 Fire rated insulation batts